-Free shipping continues above Nkr 1156
+Free shipping over Nkr 470

 An item that is a play on words, this grater shaped like a cowbell is called “Cheese please” and is designed by Lorenza Bozzoli and Gabriele Chiave.
 Its eye-catching and evocative cowbell shape also proves to be the best way to interpret its functional aspect.
 “Cheese please” has circular holes surrounded by tiny teeth.
 This kind of hole tears at the cheese, a process particularly suitable for mature varieties such as parmesan or pecorino.